gerritdewitt/munki-enrollment-server/ReadMe.md

 A concept of a server like this appears to have originated around 2012 with Cody Eding's munki-enroll web app.

 The MES is written in Python and distributed with its own virtual environments.
-The MES is designed to be hosted on Linux, with all of its dependencies in a single container.
+The MES is designed to be hosted on **Linux**, with all of its dependencies in a single container.
+It could be ported to run in other environments; for example, in a Docker environment on another platform.

 Building
 ----------
-Run the _build-script.sh_.
+Run the _build-script.sh_ on a **Linux** system.
+For example, we build on RHEL.

 This script is interactive and will download items and create a server “package root” as a tarball.
 Site-specific configuration is embedded in the _init-script.sh_ script in the tarball.